Season 1, Episode 50

 Gordon Neufeld:

 Individual?
 That statement?
 I don’t recognize that statement.
-I would probably say it more in right relationship because we simply are attached and the attachments can be as equally destructive as they can be fulfilling and nurturing.
-And so it would be right relationships that is absolutely key to it.
+I would probably say it more in the right relationship because we simply are attached and the attachments can be as equally destructive as they can be fulfilling and nurturing.
+And so it would be the right relationships that are absolutely key to it.
 A developmentalist or the developmental approach has at its essence a belief and the trust in the spontaneous unfolding of human potential if conditions are conducive.
 And so there’s a life force that is yearning towards potential.
-It’s always the alternate to conventional approach.
-The conventional approach always is more cynical.
-If you look at the physical health for instance, those that believe that healing is natural to the body and if you find a way that you can support that healing, the body will have its own solutions to most of the problems.
+It’s always the alternative to the conventional approach.
+The conventional approach is always more cynical.
+If you look at physical health for instance, those that believe that healing is natural to the body and if you find a way that you can support that healing, the body will have its own solutions to most of the problems.
 And the developmentalist is the same in a sense to conventional.
 In conventional, you have to push, you have to push and shove, you have to shape, you have to sculpt.

 For instance, if you give independence, an inch will take, I mean dependence an inch that will take a mile.
 The whole thing is to be able to train your children to be independent and self-sufficient.
 That’s the main doctrine of the self-sufficiency model, which started 400 years ago, formalized by John Locke.
 And it’s been the darling of those that are educated ever since because from the idea of the educated is that you take matters into your own hands.
 You don’t believe in this kind of unfolding of human nature.
-And so the developmentalist says, just as the acorn becomes the oak tree, if conditions are conducive as the seed flourishes into the tree or the flower, so will our human personalities to become all that we could be and were meant to be if conditions were conducive.
+And so the developmentalist says, just as the acorn becomes the oak tree, if conditions are conducive as the seed flourishes into the tree or the flower, so will our human personalities become all that we could be and were meant to be if conditions were conducive.
 So what are those conditions?
 Well, they’re similar to a plant.

 A plant has to be attached through its roots to mother earth, so to speak.
 Well, if it isn’t, there’s death.
 It won’t thrive.
 There’s sickness.
-And that is exactly the equivalent for humans is they must be attached to those that are responsible for them and in the nurturing kind of way.
+And that is exactly the equivalent for humans as they must be attached to those that are responsible for them and in the nurturing kind of way.
 So it’s all about this relationship, but just like the plants, the roots are invisible.
 They can’t be seen.
 All you see is the result of it.
 And in humans it’s invisible.
-It isn’t seen it’s context.
+It isn’t seen in its context.
 And so science has a great difficulty with this.
 Science has always stuttered when it thinks about love.
 And so it has great difficulty with actually being able to find the terminology.
 And what Dr. John Bowlby did now, oh my goodness in the 19, 1940s and fifties was he came up with a word attachment.
 It’s not a very intuitive word and you certainly can’t look it up to find out anything about it because it’s basically what you send with your email.

 And so we’d be better to think of it simply as a science of relationship.
-It’s about relationship.
+It’s about relationships.
 The electrons are attached to the proton.
 That’s what gives us the atom, which is the building block.
 The moon is attached to the earth.
 The main force of attachment is gravity.
 There’s also fusion.
 Attachment is us.
 If one part of us gets detached, it dies.
 Our brain is simply an organism of attachment that serves attachment.
 Every cell needs to be attached or it dies.
-Attachment is fundamental, but it’s really the science of relationship and everything starts, ends in relationship.
+Attachment is fundamental, but it’s really the science of relationship and everything starts, ends in a relationship.
 And the pandemic just brought that home to us.

 Lorne Brown: